Pjiwm/circle-project/README.md

 - For every new problem you'll solve you work on a different feature or bug-fix branch. (feature/stream-window, bug-fix/centered-div)
 - When done with a branch create a pull request with your pushed branch.
 - in the description write: Closes #Issue number of issue you've solved.
 This way Issues will automatically be closed after the pull request has been submitted.
+- Every pull request needs at least one code review.
 - Only use `feature` and `bug-fix` branches.
-- Do your code reviews seriously
+- Do your code reviews seriously.
 - Do not review/submit pull requests that are still running CI tests.
 - Assign yourself and other people if necessary to the assignee's tab in a pull request.
 - Feel free to request reviewers in a pull request.